paytonyau/agmicrobiomebase/Plate_1_process_draft.md

 ##### Install Anaconda / Miniconda

-Anaconda or Miniconda provide the environment and package manager, which is requred to install QIIME2.
-Follow the instructions for downloading and installing Miniconda.
+Anaconda or Miniconda provides the environment and package manager required to install QIIME2.
+Please follow the instructions for downloading and installing Miniconda.

 <https://docs.qiime2.org/2022.8/install/native/#install-qiime-2-within-a-conda-environment>

 ##### Install sequence quality check packages

-create a new envernment and install the quality check packages
+create a new envernment and install the quality check packages, these are including fastqc, multiqc and trimmomatic.
 ```conda create --name qc```

 ```conda install -c bioconda fastqc multiqc```